At DePaul, consent is defined as unambiguous and voluntary

 I asked for it.
 No one asks to be hurt.
 It doesn't matter what you do, if your partner abuses you, it is wrong.

 This is normal in relationships.
 Even if you grew up in a home with violence and abuse, these are not normal or acceptable behaviors.

 I'm the only one dealing with this.
-Approximately 3 to 4 million women are battered annually.
+Approximately 3 to 4 million people are battered annually.
 Abuse is not talked about because people often feel ashamed or afraid or do not want to admit that a problem exists.

 No one can help me.
-If you can take the initial step of deciding there is a problem there are many resources available to assist you.
+If you can take the initial step of deciding there is a problem, there are many resources available to assist you.

 Love and violence/abuse cannot exist within the same relationship.
 In relationships in which there is intimate partner abuse, the partners also love each other.
 Most abusers act in a caring, loving manner some of the time.
 Most victims of abuse love the abuser and hope that the abuse will stop.
 Typically, over time, the calm, loving periods of the relationship decrease.